 We highly recommend you meet with our staff before submitting a project.

 Computational Epigenetics Lab

-We are establishing a group of experts in computational biology and bioinformatics who specialize in analyzing and integrating epigenomic data.
+The primary objective is to leverage next generation sequencing data to provide novel insights into cancer epigenetics, with the goal of deciphering both how cancers arise and how to treat them.
+To this end, we’ve established a group of experts in computational biology and bioinformatics who specialize in analyzing and integrating epigenomic data.
 Working together with other groups at MSK — including computational scientists in the Computational Biology Program, the Computational Oncology Service, and the Bioinformatics Core Facility — this core team will help establish methods for comprehensive genomic and epigenomic assessment of cancer cells.